michaelzyang/boilertorch/README.md

 # boilertorch
 ## Boilerplate code for PyTorch projects
-boilertorch contains boilerplate / template code for PyTorch projects wrapped in a TorchGadget class
+boilertorch contains boilerplate / template code for PyTorch projects provided by the `TorchGadget` class

-TorchGadget features:
+`TorchGadget` features:
+- Complete built-in pipeline for classification tasks
+- Customizable methods for other tasks
-- Modularized training loop: system config checks, reporting to stdout and checkpoint saving and loading
+- Built-in training loop: system config checks, training, reporting to stdout and checkpoint saving and loading
-- Modularized inference
+- Modularized inference / prediction and evaluation
 - Standardized checkpoint contents
+  - Model state
+  - Optimizer state
+  - Scheduler state (if applicable)
+  - Lists of loss and/or evaluation metric values over the training and/or development datasets across training epochs (if computed)
+- System checks
+  - Warns user if running the model on 'cpu' (warning if `torch.device` is 'cpu')
+  - Warns user if the model save directory is not empty

 ## Instructions:
 You can focus on the fun part!